Suspected hijacking of plane in Amsterdam a 'mistake' by pilot

 However, the airline later confirmed that the hijack alarm was triggered by mistake, adding that "nothing has happened".

+The carrier says a warning that triggers hijack protocols at airports "was activated, by mistake."

+It adds that all passengers "are safe and sound waiting to fly soon.
+We deeply apologise."

-Reports on Twitter suggest three men armed with knives were trying to hijack an outbound flight - and there are suggestions hostages have been taken on board a plane.
+Reports on Twitter suggested three men armed with knives were trying to hijack an outbound flight - and there are suggestions hostages have been taken on board a plane.

 Local reports have said the situation has now "been ended", but it is unclear what has happened to resolve the incident.